mrpollo/ramonroche.com/public/wp-content/plugins/twitter-widget-pro/readme.txt

 3. This is what the widget looks like in the default theme with no added styles.
 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

+== Upgrade Notice ==

+= 2.3.3 =
+Fixed issue with updates getting stuck, and add data-lang support for Twitter intents

+= 2.3.2 =
+Fixes some strings that were not translatable

+= 2.3.1 =
+Fixes an issue with the intents and follow settings not being saved

+= 2.3.0 =
+Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes

 == Changelog ==

+= 2.3.3 =
+* Updated TLC to fix issue where updates could get stuck "locked"
+* Add data-lang support for Twitter intents
+* Updated Italian translation - Thanks Gianni Diurno - http://gidibao.net

+= 2.3.2 =
+* Fix some strings that were not translatable
+* New Italian translation Thanks to Gianni Diurno - http://gidibao.net

+= 2.3.1 =
+* Fixes issue with saving a couple of the settings (tweet intents and follow button)

+= 2.3.0 =
+* Integrate Mark Jaquith's TLC Transients https://gist.github.com/1149945 which lets us only get rid of old tweets once we have successfully received new ones.
+* Add Twitter Web Intents (reply, retweet, favorite)
+* Add option for Twitter Follow button
+* Fix issues with saving avatar sizes
+* Remove "Hide RSS Icon and Link" option - Decisions not options.
+* Removed link from title.
+Use the follow button option or if you have unfiltered_html privileges you can enter the HTML link as the title.

+= 2.2.4 =
+* Use the new API URLs
+* Use the new "hide replies" option in the Twitter API
+* Add support to show retweets
+* Add support for multiple profile image sizes

+= 2.2.3 =
+* The Twitter-pocolypse hit a while back but since so many servers are 64 bit it wasn't an issue.
+This fixes links for users on 32 bit servers.
+* Fix some notices thrown by translated strings

+= 2.2.2 =
+* Fix issue introduced in 2.2.1 with an incorrect function name '_hashtagLink' (sorry about that)

+= 2.2.1 =
+* Add missing space between "from" and "in reply to"
+* Add the ability to remove the "from" links from displaying - Thanks to <a href="http://yoast.com/">Joost de Valk</a> for the request and the patch!

 = 2.2.0 =
 * Now uses the Xavisys WordPress Plugin Framework - http://xavisys.com/xavisys-wordpress-plugin-framework/